Sean Weiss is a Year 12 student at Berendale School in Moorabbin. He also just saved the Bunnings Moorabbin store from being thieved $2,500 in stock!

 Sean has an intellectual disability and was supported to get his first job at Bunnings though the ‘After School Job pilot’ run by his local Ticket to Work network, with funding from the Victorian Government and the Ian Potter Foundation.

-Angela Brown from Access Australia Disability Employment Service provider (DES) was instrumental in working with Sean to support him to gain employment and provide on-the-job support.
+Angela Brown from Access Australia Group, a Disability Employment Service provider (DES) was instrumental in working with Sean to support him to gain employment and provide on-the-job support.
 Angela worked with Sean by getting to know his goals, and engaged Bunnings to set up a work placement.
 Staff at Bunnings were impressed with how Sean performed during his placement and offered him a job.

 “Sean is quite versatile and we can get him to cover the registers or running stock and stacking shelves,” said Sean’s manager, Kristy.
 “As Sean has had some hospitality training at his school, he is also able to work in the café too, which was great.
 He is working out really well in the role.
 He has had a keen willingness to learn and try new things from the beginning, which is what we look for in a team member.”